You would rarely hear anyone talk about cash on cash return outside the world of real estate investing.

-Also called the equity dividend rate, the cash on cash return is calculated by dividing the cash flow (the net operating income) (before tax) by the amount of cash initially invested.
+Also called the equity dividend rate, cash on cash (CoC) return is a metric used for income-generating real estate assets.
+It is calculated by dividing the cash flow (net operating income) (before tax) by the amount of cash initially invested.

-Cash on Cash Return Formula:
+Cash on Cash Return Formula

-Calculating CoC Return Example: No Loan
+Calculating CoC Return Example: Without a Loan

-Total cash investment = $250,000 + $12,500 = $262,500.
+Total Cash Investment = $250,000 + $12,500 = $262,500

 You can charge $2,100 of rent per month for your rental property.
 So,

-Annual rental income = 12 x $2,100 = $25,200
+Annual Rental Income = 12 x $2,100 = $25,200

-NOI = 2/3 x annual rental income = 2/3 x $25,200 = $16,800
+NOI = 2/3 x Annual Rental Income = 2/3 x $25,200 = $16,800

-CoC Return Example: With a Loan
+Calculating CoC Return Example: With a Loan

 In order to allow us to compare the two cash on cash return rates (without a loan and with a loan), we will consider the same property as above.